WeKnowSports/weknowsports.github.io/src/sports-data/basic_concepts/push_api.md

 ## Push API

 The Push API should be used to create a subscription based on query and listen on updates.
 For defining a query the API use OData as a query format (more info about OData supports you can find here).
 In addition to creating a subscription you also can retrieve initial data and then subscribe on updates in one request, you will find more info about this in the last section.

+> The main difference in terms of querying between Pull API and Push API is that in Push API the query is limited to **$filter** only, you can send the only **$filter** which is a query without **$top, $skip, $orderBy** operators.

 > Any OData query should be URL encoded before being sent.
 Note that we will not encode the samples in this documentation to improve readability, but you should remember to do it consistently in your code.